Oğuzhan Ercan

 changed LLaVa with share-captioner for preventing hallucinations.

-to mitigate the potential information loss caused by KV compression in self-attention computation, we opt to retain all the tokens of queries (Q).
-This strategy allows us
+to mitigate the potential information loss caused by KV compression in self-attention computation, they opt to retain all the tokens of queries (Q).
+This strategy allows

 keys and values as compression function.
 They design a specialized convolution kernel initialization “Conv Avg Init” that utilizes group convolution and initializes the